Kattradhu Thamizh: Plot

 Prabhakar enrolls in college, where his choice to study Tamil is ridiculed by his roommate and a few others.
 Anandhi's mother does not object to her daughter's affection for Prabhakar, viewing him as a potential source of financial support.
 At one point, she sells Prabhakar's motorcycle to cover her expenses, but he does not mind.
 After a few years, Anandhi and her mother are forced to move to her uncle's house in North India due to financial difficulties.
 Initially, Prabhakar loses contact with her but eventually traces her back to her uncle's home.

 Anandhi manages to find Prabhakar, and they share a poignant moment at her uncle's house, where Prabhakar inquires about her health, and Anandhi asks about the time of his departure.
 He buys her some clothes and promises to keep in touch.
 However, after a few exchanges of letters, he loses contact with her again.

 Meanwhile, Prabhakar secures a job as a Tamil teacher and begins living in a lodge.
 He struggles with a meager salary and loses focus in his personal life.
-One night, he intimidates a call center employee who flees after failing to recite the Tamil verses that a drunken Prabhakar gives him.
+One night, he intimidates a call centre employee who flees after failing to recite the Tamil verses that a drunken Prabhakar gives him.
 Following this incident, he encounters a police inspector and is arrested for smoking in public.
 After being released, he attempts suicide but fails.
 The police later try to frame him on false charges, but Prabhakar manages to escape and unintentionally kills a railway clerk.

 At one point in his life, Prabhakar reconnects with Anandhi, who has become a prostitute.
 He rescues her from her pimps at gunpoint and plans to leave the city with her to return to his hometown.
 He leaves her at a women's hostel before encountering Yuvaan-Suang.

 The police catch wind of Prabhakar and attempt to apprehend him in his hometown.
 In a tragic turn of events, both Prabhakar and Anandhi hold hands and run toward an oncoming train, committing suicide at the same spot where Prabhakar's dog died during his childhood.